 The Rise of Tiamat Tyranny of Dragons and Hoard of the Dragon Queen by Wizards RPG Team

 My bad writing skills do not allow me to use these relevant Florida artifacts.
 My description of the mask does not pass snuff.
 The Key Marco Cat fits well with the wives of my central god, Ptah, but any more than a passing reference does not work.
-My Ptah cult in Memphis, Florida ranges near Key Marco, but I doubt the natives made it due to Egypt.
+My Ptah cult in Memphis, Florida ranges near Key Marco, but I doubt the natives a true Egypt to Florida connection will be made.
 Talent can spin words to make a fit; nothing I came up with worked.
-Raven the myth and the bird crossed the Sarah Palin gulf; I doubt the cat myth did.
-I can rationalize Egyptian and Native American contact ad almost took that path, but I still didn’t fully buy into the theory after I rote it.
+Raven the myth and the bird crossed the Sarah Palin gulf, but I doubt the cat myth did.
+I considered the use of Egyptian and Native American, but I still didn’t fully buy into the theory after I rote it.
 The path I eventually took gives me more leeway, so my writing can bumble about.

 Coyote finds Possum in a tree; both play tricksters and Possum wins by playing dead.
 Those who study tricksters know, tricksters can play the winner or loser role.